awsdocs/amazon-rekognition-developer-guide/doc_source/streaming-video-starting-analysis.md

 # Starting Streaming Video Analysis<a name="streaming-video-starting-analysis"></a>

-You start analyzing a streaming video by starting a Amazon Rekognition Video stream processor and streaming video into Amazon Rekognition Video\.
-A Amazon Rekognition Video stream processor allows you to start, stop, and manage stream processors\.
+You start analyzing a streaming video by starting an Amazon Rekognition Video stream processor and streaming video into Amazon Rekognition Video\.
+An Amazon Rekognition Video stream processor allows you to start, stop, and manage stream processors\.
 You create a stream processor by calling [CreateStreamProcessor](API_CreateStreamProcessor.md)\.
 The request parameters include the Amazon Resource Names \(ARNs\) for the Kinesis video stream, the Kinesis data stream, and the identifier for the collection that's used to recognize faces in the streaming video\.
 It also includes the name that you specify for the stream processor\.

 You start processing a video by calling the [ StartStreamProcessor APIrequestsStartStreamProcessor  Starts processing a stream processor\.
 You create a stream processor by calling [CreateStreamProcessor](API_CreateStreamProcessor.md)\.
 To tell `StartStreamProcessor` which stream processor to start, use the value of the `Name` field specified in the call to `CreateStreamProcessor`\.
 Request Syntax